bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Right, so now I\'m getting, the width is changing because I\'m changing the width here.
+Right, so now I&apos;m getting, the width is changing because I&apos;m changing the width here.
 And then if I come down here and change the height, you can see the height is changing.
 We have a tool that we can use to find out how wide & how tall our window is.
 This is useful in JavaScript.
-And the resize event can be useful too if you\'re doing something with responsive design.
+And the resize event can be useful too if you&apos;re doing something with responsive design.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->